osha7/osha7/README.md

 - Software Engineer with strong skills in project management, identifying and troubleshooting critical issues and team collaboration.
-Possessing an acute eye for design & marketing, I have tremendous passion for innovative tech.

 - Experienced in React.JS and Ruby on Rails based programming with a background in business development and start-up growth.